SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step7.md

 > 📝 **Tip - DSAG Technologietage 2022** - If you are doing this hands-on as part of the DSAG Technologietage 2022 you can get an API key by the hands-on tutors, no need to register

 In order to be able to send email we want to make use of a third party service that takes care of this task.
-In this hands.on we will use [Courier](https://www.courier.com/).
+In this hands on we will use [Courier](https://www.courier.com/).

 In order to send email you must first register yourself at <https://app.courier.com/>.
 There is no credit card required and the service offers a free tier for the sending email.
 The sign-up flow is self-explanatory, make sure to tick the email channel when setting up your account.